Results of the Work – 2/12/15

 Hey Brothers and Sisters in Christ,

-So thanks for your prayers for the Ministry and for evangelism today if you had the chance.
-I am always so grateful for the prayers of God’s people.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance.
+God blessed!

 In Him,